-Vanina Farber is an economist and political scientist specializing on social innovation, entrepreneurship and corporate social responsibility, with also almost twenty years of teaching, researching and consultancy experience, working with academic institutions, multinational corporations and international organizations.
+Vanina Farber is an economist and political scientist specializing in social innovation, corporate social responsibility and sustainable finance with more than 20 years of consultancy, research and teaching experience, working with academic institutions, multinational corporations and international organizations.
 She is the holder of the elea Chair for Social Innovation.

 Vanina has worked as a researcher and consultant for different international organizations and national institutions in Switzerland, Spain and Peru.

-Vanina holds a PhD in business administration (economics) from the University of Memphis in the USA.
+Vanina holds a Bachelor in Political Science from Universidad de Buenos Aires and an M.A. in Economics and PhD in business administration (economics) from the University of Memphis in the USA.